Industry Marketing Analysis: Non-Profits

 It’s Gen Z’s Time to Shine!

 Gen Z’s oldest members turn 25 in 2021, a prime age to cultivate to become charitable donors.
-This will be the largest consumer generation over the next five years, reaching $82 billion in spend; non-profits would do well to invest in reaching this newest generation of supporters.
+This will be the largest consumer generation over the next five years, reaching $82 billion in spending; non-profits would do well to invest in reaching this newest generation of supporters.

 - For a generation that grew up in the digital world, if the pandemic didn’t push organizations to go fully digital, it’s a ‘must do’ in 2021 to reach these digital dwellers.

 - They thrive on being an integral part of their community.
 According to a recent Facebook report, though Gen Zers value their individuality, they also crave the connections that communities create.
-Organizations need to create space for community both online and offline to best engage this potent demographic.
+Organizations need to create space for the community both online and offline to best engage this potent demographic.

 “People want access, authenticity, and transparency.
 Use video to lift the veil on your work. ”